-Graduation from a Washington State Pharmacy Quality Assurance Commission (PQAC)-approved technical training program.
-The PQAC requires all applicants to provide proof of passing a national pharmacy technician certification examination.
-Four hours of AIDS education and training as required under WAC 246-901-120.
-A comprehensive background check will be conducted to screen for prior convictions prior to state licensing.
-Persons with some types of criminal convictions may not be eligible for licensure.
-Drug use, criminal background checks, and immunization status may prevent future employment as a pharmacy technician.
+Washington State Pharmacy Quality Assurance Commission (PQAC) requires:

+- Completion of an approved pharmacy technician program. - Proof of passing a national pharmacy technician certification examination (PTCE).

+- Four hours of AIDS education and training. - A comprehensive background check to screen for prior convictions. - Drug use, criminal background checks, and immunization status may prevent completion of the program and/or future employment as a pharmacy technician.

-Students of the pharmacy technician program are required to be able to discriminate increment readings on syringes and discriminate different colored and shaped objects.
+Students of the pharmacy technician program are required to discriminate increment readings on syringes and discriminate different colored and shaped objects.
 Students need to be able to recognize and respond to voices under protective garb and on the phone.
 Excellent fine motor skills are required.
-Must be able to type 35 WPM.
-Standing for long periods of time (8-12 hours) and manipulating needles and syringes while holding their arms out in front of them is required.
-Ability to stand and work for long periods of time in safety equipment and garb is required.
+Must be able to type 35 WPM by the end of the first quarter.
+During compounding students will need to stand for long periods wearing Personal Protective Equipment (PPE) with arms out in from of the body.
 Students are expected to be able to lift 25 lbs. and push and pull carts up to 50 lbs.

-This program is approximately five quarters long, depending on the time students need to satisfactorily complete all graduation requirements.
+This program is approximately three (3) quarters long, depending on the time students need to satisfactorily complete all graduation requirements.

-Summer and winter starts.
+Spring and Fall starts.